 The goal is a better user experience.
 Ideal is a website that loads immediately, enables immediate user interaction and does not shift in page construction.

 Can I achieve a high PageSpeed with a large website?

-The number of pages of a website does not play a role in PageSpeed optimization, nor does the industry – an online shop can reach a PageSpeed 100 just as much as a OnePager landing page.
+The number of pages on a website does not play a role in PageSpeed optimization, nor does the industry – an online store can achieve a PageSpeed of 100 just as easily as a one-pager landing page.

 Often, however, large websites also have many different content types.
 While only one page needs to be optimized with a OnePager, an online shop, for example, has a fairly extensive index page, categories, product detail pages, action pages and other functions, such as user accounts, dashboards and checkout.
 In addition, the need for tracking is increasing for large websites.

 The solution is modularity, so that only the components that are actually needed are always output for the individual page.
 This results in a lower pageload and improves the PageSpeed score.